-Surprising West African ancestry uncovered in early medieval England
+Surprising west African ancestry uncovered in early medieval England

 However, the extent of movement from further afield has remained unclear.

-To further understand early medieval migration in Europe, researchers performed DNA analysis on individuals buried at two 7th-century AD cemeteries on England's south coast – Updown in Kent and Worth Matravers in Dorset.
+To further understand early medieval migration in Europe, researchers performed DNA analysis on individuals buried at two 7th-century cemeteries on England’s south coast – at Updown in Kent, and Worth Matravers in Dorset.

-The findings, published in two studies in the journal Antiquity, show clear signs of non-European ancestry of two buried individuals with affinity to present-day groups living in sub-Saharan West Africa.
+The findings, published in two studies in the journal Antiquity, show clear signs of non-European ancestry in two buried individuals with an affinity to present-day groups living in sub-Saharan west Africa.

-"Updown is also located near the royal centre of Finglesham, indicating that these connections were part of a wider royal network,” Dr Sayer said.
+“Updown is also located near the royal centre of Finglesham, indicating that these connections were part of a wider royal network,” Dr Sayer added.

-In contrast, Dorset was on the fringes of continental influence, researchers say.
+In contrast, Dorset was on the fringes of continental influence, researchers said.

 “The archaeological evidence suggests a marked and notable cultural divide between Dorset and areas to the west, and the Anglo-Saxon-influenced areas to the east,” said Ceiridwen J Edwards, one of the authors of the other study, from the University of Huddersfield.

-Further DNA analysis revealed they had mixed descent, with both having one paternal grandparent from West Africa.

-The Updown grave was found to contain several goods, including a pot likely imported from Frankish Gaul, and a spoon hinting at the individual's Christian faith or connections to the Byzantine Empire.
+The Updown grave was found to contain several goods, including a pot likely imported from Frankish Gaul, and a spoon hinting at the individual’s Christian faith or connections with the Byzantine empire.

 The fact that the individuals were buried along with typical members of their communities indicates that they were valued locally, archaeologists noted.